lupyuen/bme280-nuttx/README.md

 bmp280_getreg8: regaddr=0xf5, regval=0xa0
 ```

 Yep the NuttX BMP280 Driver works OK!
-Now let's port the BME280 Driver from Zephyr OS to NuttX.
+Now let's port the BME280 Driver from Zephyr OS to NuttX, so we can get the humidity.

 # Port BME280 Driver from Zephyr OS